Severe Thunderstorm Warning issued for Gila by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Gila by NWS

-Effective: 2021-08-15 20:26:00 PDT Expires: 2021-08-15 21:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Gila The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Gila County in east central Arizona * Until 915 PM MST. * At 826 PM MST, severe thunderstorms were located along a line extending from 11 miles north of Sawmill to near Hilltop to 13 miles east of San Carlos, moving southwest at 30 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Effective: 2021-08-15 20:29:00 PDT Expires: 2021-08-15 21:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Gila The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Gila County in east central Arizona * Until 900 PM MST. * At 828 PM MST, a severe thunderstorm was located near Carrizo, or 24 miles southwest of Show Low, moving south at 20 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Globe, San Carlos, Miami, Cutter, Central Heights-Midland City, Hilltop, Sawmill and Claypool.
-This includes the following highways US Highway 60 between mile markers 245 and 297.
-AZ Route 70 between mile markers 253 and 271.
-AZ Route 77 between mile markers 158 and 170.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected. * Locations impacted include Fort Apache Reservation.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0